Temps and termites are on the rise. Schedule your free inspection today.

 What to do if you see signs of cockroaches

-If you notice signs of cockroaches, it’s crucial to act fast.
+If you notice signs of cockroaches, acting fast can help limit infestations.
 Clean thoroughly to eliminate food sources, vacuum droppings, and remove any waste.
 Seal cracks, gaps, and holes in walls and baseboards to limit access points.
-Setting traps or using cockroach bait can help identify high-activity areas, but a professional exterminator is the best option for a pest-safe home.
+Setting traps or using cockroach bait can help identify high-activity areas.
+An Ehrlich technician can help with all of these steps, as well as help to remove existing infestations.
+Contact us today to protect your home or business.

 Why hire professional cockroach exterminators?